panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 `name = 'Unknown'` inside the class body declares a field `name` and initializes it with value `'Unknown'`.

 There's no restriction on accessing and updating of the public fields.
-You can read and assign values to public fields inside the constuctor, methods, and outside of the class.
+You can read and assign values to public fields inside the constructor, methods, and outside of the class.

 ### 3.2 Private instance fields